matteoGuidotti/Video-Thumbnails-Maker/README.md

 <ul>
     <li>
-        <b>"localhost:5000/jobs"</b>: Endpoint that renders the html page showing real-time updates
+        <b>"GET localhost:5000/jobs"</b>: Endpoint that renders the html page showing real-time updates using the request method GET.
     </li>
     <li>
-        <b>"localhost:5000/jobs/videos/[id]</b>: Endpoint that returns the JSON object representing the job in charge of uploading a video indentified by id, that is
+        <b>"GET localhost:5000/jobs/videos/[id]</b>: Endpoint that returns the JSON object representing the job in charge of uploading a video indentified by id, that is
         an integer.
-An example of such JSON object is:
+It accepts requests using the method GET.
+An example of the returned JSON object is:

         {